tjjlemaire/instrulink/README.md

 ## Usage

-See example scripts are located in the `/scripts` subfolder.
+Example scripts are located in the `/scripts` subfolder.